 The evening highlights Rare Disease Day and Rare Disease Research

+Are you interested in Rare Disease research?
 If the answer is yes then this evening lecture and networking opportunity will be of interest to you.

 It will Include:

-- Hearing from speakers directly affected by rare disease
+- Updates about rare disease research hearing from speakers involved in such research and those directly affected by rare disease

 - An opportunity to talk with researchers and professionals

-- To connect with other patients and carers
+- Connecting with other patients and carers

-On 28 February 2017, people living with or affected by a rare disease, patient organisations, politicians, carers, medical professionals, researchers and industry will come together in solidarity to raise awareness of rare diseases.
+About Rare Disease Day 2018 marks the 11th year that the internationally rare disease community will celebrate Rare Disease Day.
+On 28 February 2018, people living with or affected by a rare disease, patient organisations, politicians, carers, medical professionals, researchers and industry will come together in solidarity to raise awareness of rare diseases.